 In 2015, I began training as a coaching professional at the Ford Institute for Transformational Training.
 I spent a full year in intense study, training, practice, and supervision.
 In addition to earning my coaching certification, I am a client of coaching.
 I also take time for self-study, which includes practicing yoga, meditation, reading, journaling, and talking with my therapist.

-Combining my coaching background with my experience as a creative, I am able to offer creativity coaching as well as facilitate writing circles.
-In these capacities, I give to you infinite loving-kindness, attentive listening, forthright feedback, and an ever-expanding discernment of creativity and coaching principles.
-It is always my intention to provide clients and fellow creatives a safe space to explore, make sense of, and find freedom from that which may be holding them back from the creative process.
+Combining my coaching background with my experience as a creative, I am able to offer creativity coaching as well as facilitate retreats and writing circles.
+In these capacities, I give to you infinite loving-kindness, attentive listening, forthright feedback, and an ever-expanding discernment of creativity and life coaching principles.
+It is always my intention to provide clients and fellow creatives a safe space to explore, make sense of, and find freedom from that which may be holding them back from fully living and creating.

 With life as my smartest and most influential teacher, I have experience in marriage, divorce, single parenting, and blended families, and have family members challenged by mental illness issues and addiction.
-This body of mine, which is living with and healing from both thyroid and celiac disease, has called me to learn about nutrition, mindfulness, and self-care.
+This body of mine, which is living with and healing from autoimmune disorders and disease, has called me to learn about nutrition, mindfulness, and self-care.

 Write Into Light

 Wild New World